I stumpled upon the INSERT INTO LOGSTASH SELECT DATA FROM DATABASE article and decided to play around.

 (1 row)

-Success - same row count (smil)
+Success - same row count (smile)

 I do notice that some rows seems to be the same: